HEAD OF SCHOOL

 Prior to joining Manzanita, Karen served as Office Manager at Mariposa School of Global Education, where she first teamed up with Dr. Paul and Mr. Ryan.
 Prior to her work in education, she operated her own catering company, serving both private clients and industry events.
 She also worked as an Executive Chef and eventually Help Desk Manager for a global film company.
 Karen’s role at Manzanita marks her return to the working world after taking a year off to try retirement on for size.
 While she enjoyed traveling abroad and through the American West, she discovered she really wasn’t ready to let go of her passion for helping others.
 It is with deep gratitude that she now has the opportunity to share her sense of purpose by serving the extraordinary vision and reality of Manzanita School.

 When not co-directing the summer camp, Ariel spends the fall providing administrative support to Manzanita School.
+She also teaches high school math and mentors a Stewardship Group.
 Ariel first fell in love with Big Rock property as a camper when she was five years old.
-She loved it so much, she returned this past summer for her 10th year working for Cali Camp, the summer program that runs for 10 weeks on the Big Rock property.
+She loved it so much, she returned this past summer for her 13th year working for Cali Camp, the summer program that runs for 9 weeks on the Big Rock property.
 She has held many positions, including Counselor, Team Leader, Transportation and Operations Director.
 She graduated from University of California, Irvine with degrees in Education and Political Science.
 Ariel believes in the positive impact that nature connection has on children's lives, and enjoys, above all else, joining in and playing with the kids.

 ADMINISTRATIVE SUPPORT TEAM